Bamboozlerrl/Rule-Edits/README.md

   - (1) For each tier, the CRC will be responsible for selecting maps by a method of their own choosing.

 #### Section B - Playoffs
-  - (1) All maps from the regular season will be eligible for pick/ban in playoffs.
+  - (1) All maps from the regular season will be eligible for pick/ban in playoffs, unless otherwise specified by the CRC.

 ___
 ### Article VII - Matches